jlangch/venice/doc/readme/database.md

     (pg/start "postgres" "16.2" storage-dir "postgres" "postgres")))
 ```

-*If the Docker image for PostgreSQL 16.2 is already downloaded `pg/start` will just start the conatiner otherwise it will download the image first.*
+*If the Docker image for PostgreSQL 16.2 is already downloaded `pg/start` will just start the container otherwise it will download the image first.*

 To stop the PostgreSQL container: